 All requests to the PTC API require authentication using a token that gives you access to a single project in PTC.

-Include the token in the Authorization header of every request using the Bearer
+Include the token in the Authorization header of every request using the Bearer format:

 The PTC API uses standard HTTP response codes to indicate the success or failure of a request.